SERVIR/flood_mapping_intercomparison/README.md

 The repository consists of both "sections" and "modules".
 Both of these are .ipynb files and can be found in the notebooks folder of the Github.
 The "modules" are designed to be reused by you.
 The "sections" are code that we used in our research, but are not designed to be replicated.
 This is because they either contain once-used calculations to aid in statistical analysis or access commercial imagert that we used for validation.
 In order to run the modules, you will need a time period of interest, and a region of interest. for a flood event.You can run the modules sequentially (i.e module 1, module 2, module 3....) to replicate our workflow.
 Below you can find a description of what each script and module will do.

-Sections

-* Section A: Case Study Search.
-This script will take a file containing flood events and output a file showing the satellite overpass and cloud cover information for each flood event.
-We used this section to obtain a handful of flood events that we examined in this project.
-* Section A1: Data Cleaning.
-This script will assist you in formatting a CSV to feed to Section A as an input.
-* Section B: Obtaining reference imagery.
-This script will help you determine areas where we can order high-resolution commercial satellite imagery for data validation
-* Section C: Slope and Elevation Analysis.
-This script was used to determine the slope and elevation classes used in the sampling design

 Modules

 * Module 1 -- Data Availability: This module will show where the Sentinel-1 overpass and the Harmonized Landsat Sentinel overpass overlap.
 This intersection will serve as the area of interest for the remainder of our modules.